Robert-Baindourov/css-var-experiments/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Purpose of this branch is to to attempt to transpile out CSS Vars.

-Project is intended as an example on how to use CSS VARS PONYFILL.
+Proof of concept on how to use PostCSS to support CSS Vars for older browsers.
-Basic steps after creating with CRA, were to add node-sass and sass-loader.
-A _variabls.scss.
-And use corresponding variable in App.scss.
-Then import and execute cssVars.

 ## Available Scripts